aaronmichaelfrost/twoloop-website/blog-posts/devblog-3.md

 Bug fixes, commands, & antihack

-### Life Update
+### Going Full-Time
 *by Aaron*

-After two years of work at Blizzard as a SWE, I've resigned so I can focus my efforts on Fractium now, full time.
-This update is on the lighter side as I've had to move apartments, again, too.
+Big news: After two years at Blizzard as a SWE, I've resigned!
+Now, I can focus on Fractium full-time.

-The past two weeks I tackled a number of critical bugs, security/antihack things, and QoL.
-Going to get some more momentum going now that life is a little more stable.
+This update covers the past two weeks of critical bug fixes, security improvements, and quality-of-life features.
+It's lighter than usual since I've been juggling the career transition and moving apartments, but momentum is building now that life is stabilizing.

 ### Cinema Camera